 Career prospects

-In the diverse, international world of multilingual communication, there is a demand for graduates with the competences and skills students acquire in our BA in Applied Languages.
+In the diverse, international world of multilingual communication, there is a demand for graduates with the competences and skills students acquire from our BA in Multilingual Communication.

 Language professionals – featuring Hazel Brugger (in German, with English subtitles)